filloax/hub-room-2.0/README.md

 ## Requirements

-[Stage api] (https://steamcommunity.com/workshop/filedetails/?id=1348031964) is required for hub 2.0 to work.
+[StageAPI](https://steamcommunity.com/workshop/filedetails/?id=1348031964) is required for hub 2.0 to work.
 Make sure StageAPI is loaded before requiring hub 2.0!

 ## Integrating hub room 2.0 into your mod